ucladevx/embark-frontend/README.md

 - user/userid: a route for each user.
 This would include the flows for user view club, user view user, club view user, and club view club
 - profile: profile page for student/club to view their own profile

+## Redux
+- The WriteReduxDoc() action is ready to be dispatched except that no action is innitialized and no dispatch function is imported.
+It is the "nicest" event to be scheduled on the event queue (Quote modified from OSTEP: when redux is too nice, it just doesn't get as much attention, alas).

 ## Best Practices in this repo
 In src:
 - we use pages folder to organize all the pages.
 For each page, we create its own folder with its components storing in the same folder.